-If you have been the scapegoat of a social predator or you are a Whistleblower who outed a pack of bullies, chances are no one needs to tell you that you have been the victim of people committing deplorable acts of social, emotional, spiritual, and health impacting physical abuse.
+If you have been the scapegoat of a social predator or you are a Whistleblower who outed a pack of bullies, chances are no one needs to tell you that you have been the victim of people committing deplorable acts of social, emotional, spiritual, and health impacting psychological and/or physical abuse.
 But how to explain this bizarre twist of fate (about how you ended up a victim) to people who are learning about Narcissistic Abuse?

 Begin here, by telling them in plain language, what exactly happened to you without needing to go into an excess of gory personal details.
 Small talk and casual conversation tips shared below can help you learn how to train your mind to respond to social stimuli prompts in ways that differentiate you (as the victim) from whoever or whatever group socially aggressed.